KrankenWargen/CustomDelegates/README.md

 # CustomDelegates

-This is intended for learning purposes, through a console farm game ,,FarmingGoneWild,, to indicate how:
+This is intended for demonstrating, through a console farm game ,,FarmingGoneWild,, how:

 1. delegates and events-
 2. dependency injection containers-